docksal/docksal/docs/project-setup.md

-# Configure a project to use Docksal
+# Configuring a project to use Docksal

 With Docksal you can initialize a basic LAMP stack with no configuration.
 In this case a default configuration will be used to provision containers and set up a virtual host.